-The Hive-MR3 release contains four collections of preset configuration files under directories
+The MR3 release contains three collections of preset configuration files under directories

 These configuration directories are intended for the following scenarios:

-conf/local: running Hive-MR3 in local mode (in which everything runs on a single machine) with a Derby database for Metastore
+conf/local(default): running Hive on MR3 in local mode (in which everything runs on a single machine) with a Derby database for Metastore

-conf/cluster(default): running Hive-MR3 in a cluster with a Derby database for Metastore
+conf/cluster: running Hive on MR3 in a cluster with a Derby database for Metastore

-conf/mysql: running Hive-MR3 in a cluster with a MySQL database for Metastore
+conf/tpcds: running Hive on MR3 in a cluster with a MySQL database for Metastore

 Each configuration directory has the following structure:

-Every script in the Hive-MR3 release accepts one of the following options to choose a corresponding configuration directory:
+Every script in the MR3 release accepts one of the following options to choose a corresponding configuration directory:

---local # Run jobs with configurations in conf/local/. --cluster # Run jobs with configurations in conf/cluster/ (default). --mysql # Run jobs with configurations in conf/mysql/. --tpcds # Run jobs with configurations in conf/tpcds/.
+--local # Run jobs with configurations in conf/local/ (default). --cluster # Run jobs with configurations in conf/cluster/. --tpcds # Run jobs with configurations in conf/tpcds/.

-A script may also accept additional options to choose corresponding configuration files:
+A script may also accept an additional option to choose corresponding configuration files:

-In this way, the user can easily try different combinations of Hive and Tez when running Hive-MR3.
-The following table shows all valid combinations in Hive-MR3.
+In this way, the user can easily try different combinations of Hive and Tez when running Hive on MR3.

 Using custom configuration settings

-A script in the Hive-MR3 release may accept new configuration settings as command-line options according to the following syntax:
+A script in the MR3 release may accept new configuration settings as command-line options according to the following syntax: